Podcast

 This post may contain affiliate links.
 Please read my disclosure policy.

 It’s always helpful to get a glimpse into how others approach their editing projects.
 No two editors are the same, and there isn’t one right way to get the job done.
-So whether it’s for new tips, things you haven’t thought of, or just to make your process more efficient, I’m sharing ten prechecks I do at the beginning of every copyediting project I take on.
+So whether it’s for new tips, things you haven’t thought of, or just to make your copyediting process more efficient, I’m sharing ten prechecks I do at the beginning of every copyediting project I take on.

 In this episode, you’ll learn the following: